Oscar Robertson: Cincinnati Royals (1960–1970)

-Milwaukee Bucks
+Milwaukee Bucks (1970–1974)

 Prior to the 1970–71 season, the Royals stunned the basketball world by trading Robertson to the Bucks for Flynn Robinson and Charlie Paulk.
 No reasons were officially given, but many pundits suspected head coach Bob Cousy was jealous of all the attention Robertson was getting.
 Robertson himself said: "I think he was wrong and I will never forget it."

 The relationship between Oscar and the Royals had soured to the point that Cincinnati had also approached the Lakers and Knicks about deals involving their star player; the Knicks players who were discussed in those scenarios are unknown, but Los Angeles stated publicly that the Royals asked about Jerry West and Wilt Chamberlain, with the Lakers saying they would not consider trading either star.
+Upon arriving in Milwaukee, Robertson switched from hist previous No. 14 jersey to No. 1, which he later explained was because Jon McGlocklin already wore No. 14 and Robertson refused to allow him to give the number up, and Greg Smith wore No. 4, so Robertson took No. 1 as the remaining digit.
 The trade proved highly beneficial for Robertson.
 After being stuck with an under-performing team the last six years, he now was paired with the young Lew Alcindor, who would years later become the all-time NBA scoring leader as Kareem Abdul-Jabbar.
 With Alcindor in the low post and Robertson running the backcourt, the Bucks charged to a league-best 66–16 record, including a then-record 20-game win streak, a dominating 12–2 record in the 1971 NBA playoffs, and crowned their season with the NBA title by sweeping the Baltimore Bullets 4–0 in the 1971 NBA Finals.
-In his first NBA finals game, Robertson recorded 22 points, 7 rebounds and 7 assists for the Bucks.
+In his first NBA Finals game, Robertson recorded 22 points, 7 rebounds and 7 assists for the Bucks.
 For the first time in his career, Robertson had won an NBA championship.